 Urge Ontario to ensure fair compensation for primary care NPs and RNs

 Compensation for NPs and RNs in primary care lags behind that of their peers in other sectors.
-An $85 million government investment in primary care is a welcome first step, but we must ensure enough money reaches NPs and RNs to delivery pay equity.
+An $85 million government investment in primary care is a welcome first step, but we must ensure enough money reaches NPs and RNs to deliver pay equity.

 In October 2016, the government announced the details of its $85.4 million commitment over three years for interprofessional primary care organizations, and RNAO welcomed this as significant progress towards remedying pay inequities for NPs and RNs in that sector.
 The money was promised in the 2016 budget, and it will flow retroactively from April 1, 2016.
 Health-care organizations on the receiving end of this funding include NP-led clinics, community health centres, Aboriginal Health Access Centres, family health teams and other programs serving rural and northern communities.
 The announcement was important because NPs and RNs in primary care are not compensated equitably, compared to their colleagues in other sectors.
 For example, primary care NPs’ compensation had been frozen for up to a decade, leaving their annual compensation up to $20,000 behind other NPs.